IsaacDodd/flowchart/README.md

 flowchart finalize, input("figure.texdoc") output("figure.tikz")
 ```

+## Resources

+As they are identified, useful resources to produce visuals and diagrams will be listed here.
+1. Too curious to sit still (23 Aug.
+2014.).
+Stata: CONSORT Flowchart.
+Too curious to sit still.
+Retrieved from https://theesspreckelsen.wordpress.com/2014/08/23/stata-consort-flowchart/

 ## Contributions

-Contributions are greatly, greatly appreciated.
-Please send pull requests via the conventional means on GitHub for review.
-Please feel free to make this project your own by contributing code, new features, and fixes rather than making forks.
+Contributions are greatly, greatly appreciated, and a major goal for this package is for *flowchart* to become a community-driven package.
+Please send pull requests via the conventional means here on GitHub for review.
+Please feel free to make this project your own by contributing code, new features, and fixes rather than developing them within separate forks.
+Collaborations are greatly welcomed.

 ## Issues/Bugs, Suggestions, & Feedback

-Please submit bugs using [GitHub](https://github.com/IsaacDodd/flowchart/issues/new/ "Open a New Issue on Github for Flowchart").
+Please submit bugs using [GitHub](https://github.com/IsaacDodd/flowchart/issues/new/ "Open a New Issue on GitHub for Flowchart").
 It is very difficult to respond to issue requests via email.
 All comments, feedback, and suggestions are also greatly welcomed.

 ## Credit